Attributes of a high-performing team. How do you know you are building a good team?

-An Offer You Can't Refuse: Leadership Lessons From "The Godfather" What's Your Influencing Style? - Chris Musselwhite and Tammie Plouffe | 2:45 PM January 13, 2012 Effective leadership today relies more than ever on influencing others — impacting their ideas, opinions, and actions.
-While influence has always been a valuable managerial skill, today's highly collaborative organizations make it essential.
+An Offer You Can't Refuse: Leadership Lessons From "The Godfather" What's Your Influencing Style? - Chris Musselwhite and Tammie Plouffe.
+By Chris Musselwhite and Tammie Plouffe | 2:45 PM January 13, 2012 Effective leadership today relies more than ever on influencing others — impacting their ideas, opinions, and actions.

 There were too many fruitless visits from child protective services.
 The George Costanza Approach to Fixing Fatal Flaws - Scott Edinger.
 By Scott Edinger | 11:23 AM October 25, 2011 In my work on leadership development, the first thing I usually advise is to look past your flaws to your strengths, since no one becomes an extraordinary leader by becoming flawless.
-You become a great leader, our research shows , by having strengths so profound people forgive, if not completely overlook, your faults.